MariaAlonsoLeon/Search-Egine---Stage-2/README.md

 - **Datalake:** Repository for raw, unprocessed data.
 - **Datamart:** Contains processed data, including the inverted index and metadata, for optimized querying.
 - **Indexer:** Manages document indexing using multiple data structures for the inverted index to test and evaluate performance and scalability.
 - **Query Engine:** Provides core functionality for querying indexed documents.
-- **API:** Manages API interactions and endpoints for document and query handling.
+It also manages API interactions and endpoints for document and query handling.
 - **UI (User Interface):** A React-based, user-friendly interface for interacting with the search engine.
-- **Benchmarking and Tests:** Utilizes JMH (Java Microbenchmarking Harness) for performance benchmarking, providing insights into execution time, scalability, and other metrics, comparing results with the original Python version.
-- **Graphs:** Generates visualizations to analyze indexing and querying performance.
+- **Plot Generator:** Generates visualizations to analyze indexing and querying performance.

 ## Development Environment:
 - **IDE:** IntelliJ IDEA.